neuro4ml/neuro4ml.github.io/Week_5/3-Training_Surrogate.md

 \end{aligned}
 ```

-But it turns out that the choice of smoothing function doesn’t actually matter that much, the algorithm is very robust to a wide range of functions {cite:p}`https://doi.org/10.1162/neco_a_01367`.
+But it turns out that the choice of smoothing function doesn't actually matter that much, the algorithm is very robust to a wide range of functions {cite:p}`https://doi.org/10.1162/neco_a_01367`.

-That all sounds nice in theory, but we have these lovely autodifferentiation functions and implementing this idea looks like it’ll be a nightmare.
+That all sounds nice in theory, but we have these lovely autodifferentiation functions and implementing this idea looks like it'll be a nightmare.

 ## Implementation with PyTorch

-Actually, it’s not as bad as it seems.
+Actually, it's not as bad as it seems.
 PyTorch and other libraries allow you to overwrite the default implementation of the gradient computation.
-I don’t think this was designed for implementing surrogate gradients, but it does the job nicely.
-Let’s look at the code.
+I don't think this was designed for implementing surrogate gradients, but it does the job nicely.
+Let's look at the code.

 (surrogatecode)=
 ```python